david-bouyssie/TypExt/README.md

 # TypExt
-A Typescript factory of ExtJS classes
+A Typescript factory of ExtJS classes.

 The goal of this project is to provide a brige between TypeScript and the ExtJS framework.